You might have heard of Brasov linked to Bran Castle or the story of Dracula from Transylvania, but there is much more to do and see here.

 And, if you want a very quick glimpse into Romanian art (both modern and classical), right next to the Communism Museum is Brasov’s Art Museum.
 Affordable and only requires 30 minutes or so to fully explore.

-Near the zoo is Lake Noua, tucked inside a calm park that offers green spaces, benches, and a zip-line over the water.
+If you went to the Zoo (point #9), you are already right next to Lake Noua.
+This is a massive recreational area loved by locals, tucked inside a calm park that offers green spaces, benches, and a zip-line over the water.

 The park gets busy on weekends, so if you want a more peaceful experience, aim for early morning, late afternoon or visits during the week.